MartinThoma/MartinThoma.github.io/_posts/2016-03-07-cost-of-fighting-terrorism.md

 ## TL;DR

 Stop war.
 Think what we want to achieve, think of the most likely outcomes of your foreign policy steps.
-From the beginning of your foreing policy until you leave the country on their own.
+From the beginning of your foreign policy until you leave the country on their own.
 Think of other peoples interests, not only of yours.
 Because win-win is awesome.